stevej2608/dash-holoniq-components/README.md

 <p align="center"><img src="docs/img/password-example.png"></p>

-**Redirect**  Allows the window history/location to be set to a new value
+**Location**

+A modified version of *dash-core-components* Location component.
+Allows multiple instances to co-exist.
+In the *dash-core-components* version the last instance is the only one to get history event notifications.

-## Usage Demo
+### Usage Demo

-The demo is a simple signin form and user profile that makes use of all the components.
+The demo is a simple sign-in form and user profile that makes use of all the components.

-To signin enter a name and password.
+To sign in enter a name and password.
 The password will be checked to see if it's at least eight characters.
-If it is a browser is redirected to the users profile page.
+If it is the user is redirected to the profile page.

 To run the Python demo